Aliases for TYW1 Gene

 External Ids for TYW1 Gene

 Previous GeneCards Identifiers for TYW1 Gene

 Wybutosine (yW) is a hypermodified guanosine found in phenylalanine tRNA adjacent to the anticodon that stabilizes codon-anticodon interactions in the ribosome.
-In yeast, the homolog of this gene is essential for the synthesis of wybutosine. [provided by RefSeq, Dec 2012]
+In yeast, the homolog of this gene is essential for the synthesis of wybutosine.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for TYW1 Gene

 TYW1 (TRNA-YW Synthesizing Protein 1 Homolog) is a Protein Coding gene.
 Among its related pathways are Gene Expression and tRNA processing.
 GO annotations related to this gene include oxidoreductase activity and 4 iron, 4 sulfur cluster binding.
 An important paralog of this gene is TYW1B.

 UniProtKB/Swiss-Prot for TYW1 Gene